CLINICAL PSYCHOLOGY COURSE DESCRIPTIONS

 PC 818 Clinical Interventions: Group Psychotherapy.
 Groups constitute the target population of this course.
-Spring (Third year)
+(Third year)

-PC 820 PhD Practicum 1.
+PC 820 Practicum 1.
 A nine-month clinical practicum (six hours per week), usually in an inpatient or residential setting or day treatment facility.
-(Second year) (2 units per quarter for 3 quarters)

-PC 821 PhD Practicum 2.
+PC 821 Practicum 2.
 A nine-month clinical practicum (six hours per week), normally in an outpatient setting.
-(Third year) (2 units per quarter for 3 quarters)

-PC 824 PhD Clerkship.
+PC 824 Clerkship.
 A twelve-month clinical placement designed primarily to provide intensive experience in diagnosis and assessment.
 Prerequisite: PC820.
-(Fourth year) (4 units per quarter for 4 quarters)

 PC 836 Human Sexuality.
 An overview of physiological, psychological, and social-cultural variables associated with sexual identity, sexual behavior, and sexual disorder as specified in Section 1382 of the Regulations Relating to the Practiced of Psychology.
 Includes an overview of the psychosexual disorders and their assessment and treatment.
 Meets clinical seminar requirement and requirement for California licensure.
 (2 units)